Ghostly Caramel Marshmallow Brownies

 -

-Scrape the batter into the prepared pan and smooth the top evenly into the corners.
+Pour the batter into the prepared pan and spread it into an even layer, smoothing the top gently.

 -